— Learnaboutfilm (@learnaboutfilm) May 12, 2017

-In these shots, the camera itself moves forwards, backwards or sideways.
+In tracking shots, the camera itself moves forwards, backwards or sideways.
 You can track in (move forwards) to move through a space, to build intensity in a closeup, to follow a character, or to show what a they’re seeing (a point of view shot).
 A track out (backwards) can reveal more of a scene, or a character can follow the moving camera.
-This will take practice as inexperienced actors or presenters tend to walk too fast.
+This will take practice, as inexperienced actors or presenters tend to walk too fast.

 Tracking shots usually look better if you zoom out or use a wide angle lens or adapter (especially if you’re using the camera handheld).
 You’ll be able to get closer, so the shot will look more dramatic and camera shake will be less obvious.